Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime

-Further considering such practical applications in shipping locks, it is already known that it is undesirable to operate at high $\Fr$ values in the curtain driven regime because the bubble curtain requires more energy without gain or even with a loss of effectiveness and the effectiveness can become negative.
+For practical applications in real ship locks, it is undesirable to operate at high $\Fr$ values (well into the curtain-driven regime) because the bubble curtain then requires more energy without further gain or even with a loss of effectiveness and the effectiveness can become negative.
 However, the results of the current paper are relevant for these applications because they describe and explain the flow with maximum effectiveness ($\Fr\approx 0.91$), which can be considered to be within the curtain-driven regime.
 Importantly, for this optimal value of $\Fr$, the effectiveness can change in the order of 20\% depending on the time that elapses after the opening of the gate.
-However, a similarly detailed description of the break-through regime is warranted because operating in that regime is, in general, safer for ships sailing over it and it is more energy efficient.
+However, a similarly detailed description of the breakthrough regime is still warranted because it may be safer for ships sailing over it and it is more energy efficient.
 Hence, it could even be more advantageous than operating around maximum effectiveness.

 It is difficult to quantify the accuracy of our simulations to represent the effectiveness in real ship locks under operational conditions because field measurements are difficult, and other physical processes (e.g., tides and the passage of ships) could influence the effectiveness.
 However, this study in a generic configuration helps to understand the basic principles of bubble curtains as a mitigation measure for salt intrusion.
 Still within the study of a generic and simplified configuration, there are several aspects that could affect the effectiveness of bubble curtains and deserve attention.